binghamtonuniversity-cs110/template-lab01-loops/README.md

     * Move the turtle to that position (leave a line behind).
 * Call your function from your main()

 __:warning: This will not produce the expected result.
-That is intentional.__:
+That is intentional.__

 __Show your TA your code.__